 On one hand, that definition makes strategy planning sound like a Business 101 concept—define your goals and a plan to achieve them.
 Unfortunately, the strategic planning process isn’t as straightforward as it seems, especially for large companies.

-Some experts say there’s a simple explanation for the high failure rate: companies simply aren’t strategizing at all.
+Some experts say there’s a simple explanation behind the dismal statistics mentioned above: companies are failing to strategize at all.
 They may talk a good game and be able to explain an innovative new mission, but they cannot articulate the processes and business models that will make it happen.
 As a result, nothing about their way of doing business—including their priorities, projects, or culture—changes.
 Months or years later, strategic leaders are left wondering why the company never achieved what was intended.

 This absence of a strategic plan demonstrates why having one is so important.

 The strategic planning process is about looking forward, outside the immediate future for your organization, to reach a particular set of goals.
 But as noted in the definition above, it also involves laying out—step-by-step—how you’re going to get there.
 Without this foundation in place, you’ll either continue on a path to nowhere, or get caught up in a tornado of urgent activities that may not actually benefit your organization in the long term.
 Neither of these scenarios will give you the competitive edge you hoped for.

 There are also plenty of organizations that do take steps to fulfill the requirements of strategic planning, yet still fail to see results.
 These strategies fail for many reasons, including:

 Whatever is preventing you from meeting your strategic goals—whether it’s the absence of a strategic plan altogether or an imperfect plan execution—it’s worth your time to address the issue.